Use Leftover Pineapple Pulp To Make Sticky Pineapple Pudding

-We're doing something a little bit different this week!
-We have created the following pudding recipe to give you some inspiration on how to use that leftover pineapple pulp created when using your MOD Cold Pressed Juicer.
+We're doing something a little bit different this week and using leftover pineapple pulp to create a delicious pineapple pudding recipe.
+It's a great way to use up that leftover pineapple pulp created when using your MOD Cold Pressed Juicer for making pineapple juice.

 These puddings are super easy to make and use up the pineapple pulp leftover from juicing one large pineapple.
-The juiced pulp gives the puddings a slightly chewy texture than your traditional puddings, however it is still just as delicious.
+The juiced pulp gives the puddings a slightly chewier texture than traditional puddings, however, it is still just as delicious.

 Quickly whip these up next time you have pulp to use and pop them into the freezer so you have a yummy dessert on hand whenever you are short on time.

 Sticky Pineapple Pudding (Using Leftover Pulp) | MOD Appliances

 220g pineapple pulp (from approximately one large pineapple)

 30ml (1.5 TBSP) pineapple juice

 70g brown sugar

 3/4 tsp baking powder